Quantum-Inspired Machine Learning: a Survey: Background

 K-means is an iterative algorithm that seeks to minimize the within-cluster sum of squared distances by updating cluster centroids and reassigning data points.
 The objective function for k-means is given by:

-where $\textbf{c}$ denotes the cluster assignments, $\textbf{m}_i$ denotes the centroid of cluster $i$, and $S_i$ is the set of points in cluster $i$.
+where \( k \) is the total number of clusters, \( n \) is the number of data points, \( \textbf{x}_i^{(j)} \) is the \( i \)-th data point in the \( j \)-th cluster, and \( \textbf{c}_j \) is the centroid of the \( j \)-th cluster.
 The algorithm begins by initializing the centroids randomly and proceeds iteratively through two main steps: assignment and update.
 In the assignment step, each data point is assigned to the nearest centroid, and in the update step, the centroids are recomputed as the mean of the points in each cluster.

 KNN is a distance-based, non-parametric method used for both classification and regression tasks.
 In classification, given a query point $\textbf{q}$, the algorithm identifies the $k$ nearest points to $\textbf{q}$ in the feature space and assigns the majority class label among those neighbors.
 For regression, the predicted value is the average of the target values of the $k$ nearest neighbors.
 Distance metrics such as Euclidean distance, Manhattan distance, or cosine similarity are used to measure the similarity between instances.